Real estate 11 min read

 When tenancy in common is the right choice

-Tenancy in common usually makes sense in three common situations:
+Tenancy in common usually makes sense in three situations:

 Blended families.
 A spouse who has children from a previous relationship often wants their share of the home to end up with those children rather than passing automatically to the surviving spouse.
 Tenancy in common (typically 50/50) lets each spouse direct their share through their will — usually with provisions giving the surviving spouse the right to live in the home for life, with the property then passing to the deceased spouse’s children on the survivor’s death.